Gnet1234/Litter-Audit-Project/README.md

 Final_Version_Model.pt: This is a file used to access the trained model using the dataset found in the Final_Dataset_Information folder.

 Further details can be found in the report.
+This project was made with the help of Min Khant Tun, his github can be found here: https://github.com/RVZZVK